 Those of us with consistently high HRV are more likely to have better:

 - Pain tolerance

-HRV is the most reliable, non-invasive biometric of stress, measuring the balance between the parasympathetic and sympathetic systems[1.2]
+HRV is the most reliable, non-invasive biometric of stress, providing valuable insight into the balance between the parasympathetic and sympathetic systems[1,2]

 The autonomic nervous system governs all the activity in our body from our heart beat, blood pressure, respiratory rate, and hormones to our digestion, blood flow, how much sugar is in our blood, our vision, our reproduction, and the list goes on.

 Our health and survival (no kidding) are dependent on the dynamic relationships between the two branches of the autonomic nervous system: the parasympathetic (rest and digest) branch and the sympathetic (fight or flight) branch .

 The parasympathetic branch is responsible for rest, recovery, and thriving[1, 2].
 It is activated by safety.
 When we are safe enough to sleep, meditate, listen to soothing music or experience soothing touch, our parasympathetic system engages, lowering our heart rate and blood pressure, improving our HRV (heart rate variability), and supporting reproduction, creativity, and energy recovery.
 This recovery is key so that we have enough energy to survive a threat whenever it comes.